reflectoring/reflectoring.github.io/_posts/2020-06-10-connect-kafka-spring-kafka.md

 }
 ```

-We can get an asynchronous callback with help of ProducerListener (`onSuccess` or `onError`) instead of waiting for the `Future` as shown in the above example.
-Send methods of `KafkaTemplate` returns a `ListenableFuture<SendResult>` we can register a callback with the listener to receive the result of the send.
+We can get an asynchronous callback with help of `ProducerListener` (`onSuccess` or `onError`) instead of waiting for the `Future` as shown in the above example.
+The `send` methods of `KafkaTemplate` return a `ListenableFuture<SendResult>` we can register a callback with the listener to receive the result of the send.

 ### Using `RoutingKafkaTemplate`

-We can use `RoutingKafkaTemplate` when we have multiple producers with different configuration and we want to select producer at runtime based on the topic name.
+We can use `RoutingKafkaTemplate` when we have multiple producers with different configurations and we want to select a producer at runtime based on the topic name.

 ```java
 @Configuration